 - Burro Schmidt Tunnel Rd, Garlock, CA

-- Turnoff to the tunnel is on the east side of Hwy 14, north of Red Rock Canyon State Park.
+- Rugged and remote; not for casual visitors.
+Turnoff to the tunnel is on the east side of Hwy 14, north of Red Rock Canyon State Park.
 It's about 14 miles north of the intersection of Redrock-Randsburg Rd, or about 7.5 miles south of the intersection of Hwy 178.
 A small wood sign marks the turn heading north; no such luck heading south.
 From the turnoff, drive east on a bumpy dirt road for about 6.5 miles, then turn left for the last three miles to the tunnel.
 Be careful of washouts.

 Visitor Tips and News About Burro Bill's Tunnel To Nowhere